ccaccioppo/Building-Intuition-for-DNS/README.md

 <img src="https://i.imgur.com/BGKH5xK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now, attempt to ping "mainframe" one more time from Client1.
-You'll notice that it successfully pings the new IP address 8.8.8.8, reflecting the updated A-record.
+Now, try pinging "mainframe" again from Client1.
+This time, you’ll see that it successfully pings the new IP address, 8.8.8.8, which confirms that the updated A-record is in effect.
 </p>
 <br />